juei-dev/adsbmonitor/README.md

 		- List of over 42000 runways is used to draw all the runways in visible map
 		- Overall list credits to ourairports.com, see ourairports.com/data for more lists.
 		- Toggle on & off to refresh the runways displayed (dragging the map or zooming out won't refresh automatically those yet)
+		- Bigger (over 8000ft) runways are drawn with magenta color in the map and highlighted in blue background in the runway list under the map
 		- Also the bigger airports (with over 8000ft runways) are used to detect if and aircraft is landing or departing to or from it.
-Must be within 30 miles of the airport, under 1000ft of alitude and descenting or climbing in certain rate.
+Must be within 30 miles of the airport, under 1000ft of alitude and descenting or climbing in certain rate

 - List of the aircraft information from primary receiver added by the information for supplementary receiver
 	- Columns: